DMarke99/Python-Projects/Rubik's Cube/README.md

 ## Prerequisites

-To open and run the project on your computer you will need
+To open and run the project on your computer you will need:

 ```
 Tkinter 8.5+ (Version 8.5.0 is used in the project)